CMP-Studio/inclusion-guidelines/README.md

-# Carnegie Museum of Pittsburgh Inclusion Guidelines
+# Carnegie Museums of Pittsburgh

+## Inclusion Guidelines

 Carnegie Museums of Pittsburgh welcomes all visitors, both on-site and online.
 We work to assist visitors with disabilities in obtaining reasonable and appropriate accommodations, and in supporting equal access to services, programs, and activities.